KitwareMedical/AtlasBuilder/docs/index.md

 ## License

 The project is licensed under Apache License, Version 2.0.
 All information about this license and your rights to the software under this license are available [here](http://www.apache.org/licenses/LICENSE-2.0.html).

+## Acknowledgments

+Atlas Builder development was made possible thanks to funding by NIH grant #5R01HL105241-04